PacoReinaCampo/MPSoC-DV/doc/book/appendix/appendix1.md

 5. **Update**: Review and update definitions, acronyms, and abbreviations regularly to reflect changes in technology, terminology, or industry standards.

-By adhering to these guidelines, the "Definitions, acronyms, and abbreviations" section of IEEE Std 1735 ensures that readers have a clear understanding of the terminology used in the document, facilitating effective communication and implementation of the standard's requirements.
+By adhering to these guidelines, the "Definitions, acronyms, and abbreviations" section of IEEE STD 1735 ensures that readers have a clear understanding of the terminology used in the document, facilitating effective communication and implementation of the standard's requirements.

 ## TRUST MODEL